Bevin appointee Hal Heiner named chair of Kentucky Board of Education

 Kentucky Board of Education members on Thursday voted to elect former Kentucky Education and Workforce Development Cabinet Secretary Hal Heiner as chairman of the board.

-Heiner, who Gov. Matt Bevin appointed to the board in April after his resignation as Secretary to the Cabinet, replaces Milton Seymour in the role of chair.
+Heiner, who Gov. Matt Bevin appointed to the board in April after his resignation as Secretary to the Cabinet, replaces Milton Seymore in the role of chair.
 Seymore was elected vice-chair.

-Bevin made several other new appointments to the board in April and the next day the board replaced Commissioner Stephen Pruitt with charter school proponent Wayne Lewis as interim Commissioner.
+Bevin made several other new appointments to the board in April and the next day the board replaced Commissioner Stephen Pruitt with charter school proponent Wayne Lewis as interim Commissioner of Education.

 “2018 marks 22 continuous years of education service for me, and I am humbled to have been selected by my peers to serve today’s students — the future leaders of our Commonwealth,” Heiner said in a news release Thursday.